dependents/node-dependency-tree/README.md

 At the end of traversing every file (in a depth-first fashion), we have a fully populated dependency tree. :dancers:

-### FAQ
+## FAQ

-#### Why aren't some some dependencies being detected?
+### Why aren't some some dependencies being detected?

 If there are bugs in [precinct](https://github.com/dependents/node-precinct) or if the `requireConfig`/`webpackConfig`/`tsConfig` options are incomplete, some dependencies may not be resolved.
 The optional array passed to the `nonExistent` option will be populated with paths that could not be resolved.
 You can check this array to see where problems might exist.

-You can also use the `DEBUG=*` env variable along with the cli version to see debugging information explaining where resolution went wrong.
+You can also use the `NODE_DEBUG=*` env variable along with the cli version to see debugging information explaining where resolution went wrong.
-Example: `DEBUG=* dependency-tree -w path/to/webpack.config.json path/to/a/file`
+Example: `NODE_DEBUG=* dependency-tree -w path/to/webpack.config.json path/to/a/file`